How to buy a house before you turn 25

 Haggle for extras with a new-build house

-Considering a new-build?
+Considering a new-build house?
 If you find one that's perfect in every way, apart from the price, there is a way to keep the dream alive: haggling.

 Let's say you have your heart set on a new-build house that's a tad over your budget.
 The beauty of it being a new-build (in particular one that's still under construction) is that it's easy for the developers to make changes to the property.